Leokuf/Codex/Philosophy/Rules-and-Reason.md

 - Moderation is key to everything but moderation is impossible.
 Seek to avoid extremes instead of seeking moderation.
 - Idolize your elders and critique your peers.
 - With age comes wisdom.
+- Support the things you love, ignore the things you hate.

 # Friendship
 - Make conversation with everyone.